 Skin Infections

 A dirty home may cause potential skin irritants in bacteria-hidden areas such as a dirty bathroom.
-If you continue to reside in a filthy environment, you may develop a skin infection.

 Respiratory Problems

-Respiratory problems may occur through excessive smoke and dirt.
 Mold, dust mites, and other allergens may increase in a dirty environment, making those with allergies and asthma suffer from breathing difficulties.

 In severe cases, exposure to a cluttered environment may develop allergies and cause an asthma attack.